euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 After the request for kernel invocation, corresponding transfers to move data back from the coprocessor are scheduled (`copyout`).
 For immutable scalar data, pyMIC only performs the copy-in operation.
 While this leads to a very quick first implementation, it also potentially causes unnecessary data transfers.
-For instance, although the ``c`` matrix is meant to be overwritten on the target (``beta`` is zero), pyMIC would transfer the empty ``c`` matrix top the coprocessor and back.
+For instance, although the ``c`` matrix is meant to be overwritten on the target (``beta`` is zero), pyMIC would transfer the empty ``c`` matrix to the coprocessor and back.
-In Section 4.3, we will show to use pyMIC's interface to optimize data transfers.
+In Section 4.3, we will show how to use pyMIC's interface to optimize data transfers.

 The following code example shows the C code of the ``dgemm`` kernel: